Nubra district: History

-Geographic condition and tourism
+Geography

-One of the main draws of Nubra is the Khardongla pass, the highest motorable road at 18,380 feet, along with stunning peaks, glaciers, enchanting valleys, and villages.
-Diskit and Samstanling Monastery, Panamik thermal spring, two-humped camel ride, white-water rafting, hiking, and relaxing in the sand dunes at Hunder are also popular tourist attractions.
-This region is commonly referred to as Ldumra or the valley of gardens and blooms.
-Nubra is situated at an elevation of around 10,000 feet above sea level on average.
+Nubra, with an average elevation of more than 10,000 feet above sea level, is situated in the northern part of East Ladakh, between Karakoram and Ladakh Ranges of Himalayas.
+One of the main draws of Nubra is the Khardung La pass, the highest motorable road at 18,380 feet, along with stunning peaks, glaciers, enchanting valleys, and villages.

+This district covers the Siachin glacier, Daulat Beg Oldie, etc.

 Climate

 The fertile soil in the soft climate areas of Ladakh results in thicker vegetation compared to other areas.
 Shrubs, bushes, and trees thrive in large quantities in locations with available water sources.
 Because of this factor, Nubra has earned its rightful name- Ldumra.
-Shayok and Siachan rivers create a significant drainage channel in Nubra.
+Shyok and Siachan rivers create a significant drainage channel in Nubra.
 Nubra is a wide valley surrounded by high mountains on all sides.
 The valley becomes more attractive where the two rivers converge.
 The creation of the Central portion of Nubra occurs in that location as well.
 Diskit serves as the headquarters of the Nubra Sub-Division.
 Diskit Gonpa is located at an elevation of approximately 200 meters.
 On the rocky mountain spur above the village, there is a prominent point with a clear view over the central part of Nubra.